Alexandra is an ambitious, self-driven, and aggressive woman who knows what she wants.

 Gossip is the worst.
-There is absolutely nothing worse than gossip.
 So why does it feel so good to do it?
 Gossip is an empty glass.
 When you talk poorly or spread news, that's better kept to yourself, it's a way of looking for sympathy.
 More so, it's a way to feel connected.
 You want to find the smoking gun in another co-worker, hoping you will form an army ridding that person of the office.
 Truth is, gossip makes you look untrustworthy and immature.

 Think back to when you were in grade school.
 There was always that kid who ran to the teacher or guidance counselor upon every insult.
 Most HR departments encourage you to speak with them when an issue arises.
 Just like the tattle tale kid, who nobody liked, you have now become the office snitch.
 Nobody should scare you into silence.
 Reporting bullying and harassment is not the same as complaining about an irritating worker.
 There are ways to make yourself heard.
 Running to HR is not one of those ways.